Data-driven Efficient Solvers for Langevin Dynamics on Manifold in High Dimensions: Other standard time discretizations

 \section{Other standard time discretizations}

-Lemma \ref{explicit-lem} below gives the maximum principle, and exponential convergence for an explicit scheme under { Courant-Friedrichs-Lewy (CFL) condition.} Lemma \ref{implicit-lem} below gives the unconditional maximum principle, and exponential convergence for an implicit scheme. \begin{lem} Let $\Delta t$ be the time step and consider the explicit scheme for \eqref{mp1_pron}
+Lemma \ref{explicit-lem} below gives the maximum principle, and exponential convergence for an explicit scheme under { Courant-Friedrichs-Lewy (CFL) condition.} Lemma \ref{implicit-lem} below gives the unconditional maximum principle, and exponential convergence for an implicit scheme. \begin{lem} {Let $\tilde{\lmd}_i$ be the approximated jump rate and $\tilde{P}_{ij}$ be the approximated transition probability defined in \eqref{definition of delta tilde and P tilde}.} Let $\Delta t$ be the time step and consider the explicit scheme for \eqref{mp1_pron}

 With the detailed balance property \eqref{db_cfl}, and the CFL condition for $\Delta t$

 we have \begin{enumerate}[(i)] \item the conversational law for $ \rho_i^{k+1}|\tilde{C}_i|$, i.e.

 \item the equivalent updates for $u_i^{k+1}=\frac{\rho_i^{k+1}}{\pi_i}$